e-gov/cvi/README.md

 The project uses automatic screenshot testing via Chromatic.

 1. To run the tests, use the following command in your terminal: `npm run chromatic`
-2. Open the resulting URL and review the visual changes, accepting or denying them in the Chromatic UI.
+2. Open the resulting URL and review the visual changes.

 💡 Chromatic CI also runs on every push.
 The action always passes (even when visual changes are detected) except for cases when a story is broken.
 Contributors and reviewers should check the results of the action (and accept or decline them in the Chromatic UI) by following a link in the build log. 💡

 Publishing to Chromatic also gives a possibility to share a Storybook link for a specific branch (even non-pushed, if the local npm command is used) in this format:

 `https://<branch>--6373995e3f280e239470296d.chromatic.com`